• Skip to primary navigation

 ATMs that accept American or European bank accounts are very rare.
 However, 7-11s and post offices will usually have ATMs that will accept western bank cards.

 If you are traveling outside of Tokyo, Kyoto, or Osaka, get enough cash before leaving the city.
-In rural areas and more off the beaten track places in Japan, ATMs that accept your card are even harder to find!
+In rural areas and more off-the-beaten-track places in Japan, ATMs that accept your card are even harder to find!

 Opening times of Tokyo tourist attractions